 Soon after joining the Trump Administration, Labor Secretary Alexander Acosta said that the Department would start the process for revising the Obama Administration’s overtime rule.
 At his Senate confirmation hearing in March, Acosta said it was unfortunate that a threshold could go unchanged since 2004, but that doubling the limit as the Obama Administration attempted “does create what I’ll call a stress on the system.”

 On September 25, 2017, the Department received many thousands of comments responding to an initial request for input on the topic.
-The League filed comments, along with other national nonprofit organizations, asking for a phased-in approach to changes, clear guidance for nonprofits, and additional opportunities to provide input when more specific regulatory changes are proposed.
+The League filed comments (PDF), along with other national nonprofit organizations, asking for a phased-in approach to changes, clear guidance for nonprofits, and additional opportunities to provide input when more specific regulatory changes are proposed.

-The League is an active member of the National Council of Nonprofits and Independent Sector.
+The League is an active member of the National Council of Nonprofits and Independent Sector (PDF).
 Comments filed by each organization in May 2019 in response to draft regulations re-affirmed the need for a phased in implementation of the new requirements and the need for greater clarity about how the rules apply to nonprofit workers.

 Is your orchestra in compliance with overtime rules under the Fair Labor Standards Act?
 It is also important to understand your state’s overtime rules as whichever threshold is most generous to workers is what must be implemented by employers.
 We will keep adding resources to this page.

 In response to questions and concerns raised by the nonprofit community regarding the 2016 Obama Administration effort to increase the number of workers eligible to receive overtime compensation, the Department of Labor provided nonprofit-specific information.
 It is unclear whether fresh nonprofit guidance will be issued following announcement of the new rule.

 - U.S. Department of Labor Guidance for Non-Profit Organizations on Paying Overtime under the Fair Labor Standards Act (as of 2015) (PDF)